To provide rural young women with access to ‘future-ready’ skills and expanding their opportunities to seek meaningful work and careers

 "When I came to study here, my goal was that after I complete my study, I will look for a job.
 Having gone through the Olgeta courses, I also see that I can start my own business - so I’m thinking of getting a sewing machine, sew clothes and sell and then use the money earned from the sales wisely."

-Using our human-centred design approach and Canoe (Catalpa’s micro-learning management system), we worked closely with the participating students and teachers to include their input and feedback throughout the program design.
+Using our human-centred design approach and Bero (Catalpa’s micro-learning management system), we worked closely with the participating students and teachers to include their input and feedback throughout the program design.

 For many students, Olgeta was their first experience using a smartphone or an online app.
 In-person workshops and training were designed to familiarise participants with their allocated smartphone navigation and to teach them how to access course materials; including videos, achievement indicators and other interactive features.